 I also know this process will be long and hard, with a lot of tears, patience and new things I need to try.
 I want to share a little more of that, for those of you that also feel the same; that horrible feeling that you're uninspired and lost but not sure what to do about it.

 It won’t be an overnight fix, I know that.
 But something about sharing this journey I’m on also gives me motivation to actually do the things I know I need to do to feel better.
 And it can be exciting too, to think of the possibilities that will come from that.

 Things to try, to feel better

 If you’re like me and have read almost every article on the topic of getting yourself out of a rut, you’ll notice the obvious things cropping up, those being:

 Journaling always helped me through dark times before, but over time I've got out of the habit of it.
 I'm certain that part of feeling disconnected and lost is because of it's absence.
 Bringing back the daily practice is my first step.
-I’ve also signed up to a few person-centred therapy sessions as well as finding myself lost in a hilarious book recently - Confessions of a forty-something f##k up - that has reignited my interest in reading.

 There are a few other things I’ve made an effort to do, such as: